"Environmental Justice:

 Ms. Flowers still considers herself a teacher by profession but an activist at heart.
 Throughout her life, she has always been at the forefront of social justice.
 She feels that she has been called to champion social and personal responsibility, and to model solutions to poverty by strengthening families and communities, as well as give voice to the needs of the less fortunate.
 The death of her father, a well-respected community leader and strong advocate for the poor, led her to return home to Alabama to rededicate her life to addressing the needs of the people in her native Lowndes County.
 She believes that the work of the ACRE, will serve as a model providing solutions for rural poverty that could be applied throughout the United States.
 Her testimony before an independent expert of the United Nations on the raw sewage issue in Lowndes County was part of the Report of the Special Rapporteur on the human right to safe drinking water and sanitation, Catarina de Albuquerque to the United Nations Council on Human Rights in August of 2011.
 In October of 2015, in partnership with the United States Human Rights Network and the Unitarian Universalist Service Committee, she provided testimony before the Inter-American Commission of Human Rights of the Organization of American States.
 She also helped organize the first climate conference in Alabama for Climate Reality which is headed by former Vice President Al Gore.
 Later she hosted a UN Working Group on fact finding mission to Lowndes County.
 In December of 2015 she represented the Center for Earth Ethics in Paris as an official observer at COP 21.
 She was invited to the first White House Water Summit in March of 2016, addressed the national River Rally in May 2016, and Engineers Without Borders in 2017.

-The Washington Post, The Guardian, The Detroit Free Press, The New York Times, The New Republic, Circle of Blue, the Financial Times and the Montgomery Advertiser.
+The accomplishments of Ms. Flowers have been chronicled in publications such as The Washington Post, The Guardian, The Detroit Free Press, The New York Times, The New Republic, Circle of Blue, the Financial Times and the Montgomery Advertiser.
 Her work is also highlighted in the companion book to An Inconvenient Sequel.
 Currently she is writing a book about her fight for equitable access to sanitation and is co-author of a 2017 peer reviewed study with Baylor’s National School of Tropical Medical that found evidence of tropical parasites in rural Lowndes County, Alabama where people are living amongst raw sewage.
 She earned Master of Arts in History from the University of Nebraska, and hopes part of her legacy will be inspiring affordable technological solutions to onsite wastewater treatment.